 IPv4 vs IPv6

-The two primary versions of IP addresses are IPv4 and IPv6.
-IPv4 addresses are composed of four numbers separated by periods, such as 192.168.1.1, and are limited to about 4.3 billion unique addresses.
-In contrast, IPv6 addresses are longer, expressed in hexadecimal format, and can accommodate an almost limitless number of unique addresses.
-As the internet continues to grow, IPv6 is becoming increasingly important for IP location accuracy, particularly as more devices connect to the internet.
+There are two main versions of IP addresses: IPv4 and IPv6.
+IPv4 addresses are made up of four numbers separated by dots, like 192.168.1.1.
+They're limited to about 4.3 billion unique addresses, which sounds like a lot but honestly isn't anymore.
+IPv6 addresses are longer and written in hexadecimal, and they can handle basically unlimited unique addresses.
+As the internet keeps growing, IPv6 is becoming more important for getting accurate IP locations, especially since more and more devices are jumping online.

 Frequently Asked Questions